 Vergil is highly skilled and very intelligent in hacking and computers, claiming he learned it during his youth to provide himself "some feeling of control".
 He showed that he knows how the computer-based programs and systems work and he used it to take advantage of Rapture's network and cyber-media system.

 His hand-eye coordination and weapon handling skills make him an accomplished and formidable marksman, as he was able to snipe Lilith's unborn child and most of Mundus' elite police forces in few seconds.
-He also was able to unerringly hit one of Mundus' watcher demons with a throwning knife a few seconds after spotting the creature.
+He also was able to unerringly hit one of Mundus' watcher demons with a throwing knife a few seconds after spotting the creature.

 Vergil is a master combatant.
 In battle, he wields Yamato with deadly efficiency and is capable of performing wide assortment of magic feats and tricks, such as short-ranged teleport, conjuring summoned swords, and activating Devil Trigger, which, to contrast the Quicksilver-like performance of classic and reboot Dante's Devil Trigger, is instead reminiscent of the classic Dante's Doppelganger Style, allowing him to create a spectral copy of himself to aid him in battle and defend him while he recovers health.
-By using Yamato he can make Judgement Cuts in tandem with his teleportation abilities to change his course in fights or to summon lightning strikes as he slashes.
+By using Yamato, he can make Judgement Cuts in tandem with his teleportation abilities to change his course in fights or to summon lightning strikes as he slashes.
 Vergil is a master swordsman, combining multiple forms of Iaido and Kendo with his superhuman powers and magic, matching Dante with minimal use of his powers and catching bullets by spinning his sword.
 He can dual-wield his sword with its scabbard or using it as a shield against his opponents' attacks.
 Vergil is also highly proficient in hand-to-hand combat, combining several types of kicks and punches with his sword fighting style to overpower his enemies and later he was able to use nothing but unarmed combat to take advantage of his enemies and even subduing them.

 He makes extensive use of Summoned Swords so similar to his classic counterpart he makes shields around him or unleashing multiple swords at once against them.

-He uses a magical power to summon these sword to use it effectively, also in case of being used against himself he has been shown to be prepared for it since he dodged Hollow Vergil's Summoned Swords and made them useless.
+He uses a magical power to summon these swords to use it effectively, also in case of being used against himself he has been shown to be prepared for it since he dodged Hollow Vergil's Summoned Swords and made them useless.